RaphaelWoude/capacitor-native-settings/README.md

 ```

 Opens the specified option in android.
+Only use this if you have made sure the user is on android.
+This can be done by checking the platform before hand.

 | Param        | Type                                                      | Description                                  |
 | ------------ | --------------------------------------------------------- | -------------------------------------------- |